msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

  docker run -p 8888:8888  --name jupyter-datascience jupyter/datascience-notebook:latest
 ```

-You can do somethign similar in the desktop dashboard, but only if you log-in to a repository like DockerHub.
+You can do something similar in the desktop dashboard, but only if you log-in to a repository like DockerHub.
 So for this tutorial we'll be using the command line.
 See https://docs.docker.com/desktop/use-desktop/images/ for more on the desktop interface for using Images.

 #### Command breakdown for "docker run":

  - **docker** - main program to work with images/containers
  - **run** - command to docker.  others include 'pull' to get image. this command will automatically pull the image from dockerhub first if you don't have it on your computer
  - **-p = port** if the image runs a server, all servers need a 'port' to listen on, and you have to tell docker which port on your own computer you want to connect to the container.
 Note we could have used any port ( > 1024) but using the same port makes it easy to remember.
-See this doc for descriptions of ports](https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/).
+See this doc for [descriptions of ports](https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/).
 The important thing is anything over >1024 is fair game to use, but software tends to have a port they use by convention.
 Jupyter lab uses 8888.
 Rstudio uses 8787. and Postgresql uses 5432,  just because.
  - **name** this is optional and you can use whatever name you need to help organize your containers.
 If you don't provide it, Docker will assign a random name.  when you have several images/containers running for a complex system or as you develop new containers, assigning names willhelp you keep track.